seanl01/autodiff-ts/README.md

        - `gradFn`: which returns the elementary gradient of the output variable with respect to the input variables
    - As we evaluate the expresssion left-to-right, we also store the topological order of the nodes.

-1. We perform a forward pass to evaluate the function given new input values
+1. We perform a forward pass to evaluate the function given new input values.
    - We use the topological order of the nodes to ensure we evaluate the nodes in the correct order.
    - We use the computeFns at the ComputeNodes to evaluate the output nodes using the given inputs.
    - We use the gradFn to calculate the elementary gradient given the inputs for each ComputeNode, storing the values as "edges" between the input `Variable`s and the `ComputeNode`.

 1. Instead of accumulating the gradient on the forward pass using the chain rule, we accumulate the gradient on the backward pass.
-    - This requires setting the initial gradient (`gradientAcc`) as the output variable w.r.t to itself which is 1
+    - This requires setting the initial gradient (`gradientAcc`) as the output variable w.r.t to itself which is 1.
     - We then use the chain rule to accumulate the gradient backward (See diagram), multiplying the gradient of the edge with the current gradientAcc. storing the accumulated gradient at the `Variable` nodes.
     ```ts
       inputVariable.gradientAcc += node.gradientAcc * grad // accumulate gradients backward